AlanSin-asin007/my-new-project/README.md

 ## Summary

-SmartKitchenAI helps households reduce food waste by tracking ingredients, suggesting recipes based on what’s about to expire, and providing reminders.
+This project is about making an app that helps people waste less food at home.
+It keeps track of what you have, reminds you before food expires, and gives recipe ideas using your ingredients.
 Building AI course project.

 ## Background

-Every year, millions of tons of food are wasted by households.
-This causes both financial loss and environmental damage.
-Many people forget what’s in their fridge or don’t know how to cook with what they have.

-* Problem: Food is wasted because people forget expiry dates.
-* Problem: Lack of ideas for how to use available ingredients.
-* Problem: Environmental impact of wasted food.

-Motivation: I personally find myself throwing away expired food often.
-I want a smarter, AI-driven way to make use of what I already bought.
+A lot of food gets thrown away just because people forget about it in the fridge.
+That’s money wasted and bad for the environment.
+I noticed that at my house we sometimes buy stuff, then don’t use it in time.

+Problems this tries to fix:

+* forgetting what’s in the fridge
+* not knowing what to cook with what you already have
+* throwing away food and money

+My motivation is that I want to help save food, save money, and also help the planet.

 ## How is it used?

-* Users scan receipts or use a mobile app to track their groceries.
-* AI recommends recipes tailored to the user’s pantry and dietary preferences.
+* You would use an app on your phone.
+* You type in or scan the food you bought.
-* Notifications remind users when food items are close to expiration.
+* The app reminds you when food is close to expiring.
+* It also shows recipes that use the food you already have.

-The app would mainly serve families, students, and anyone trying to save money or reduce waste.
+It would be useful for families, students, or anyone who wants to waste less food.

 ## Data sources and AI methods

+The app would need:

-* Grocery receipt datasets, barcode APIs, or user input.
+* Grocery or receipt data (could come from scanning barcodes or typing it in).
-* Recipe databases (open datasets such as RecipeNLG).
-* AI methods:
-     * Natural Language Processing (for recipe matching and text parsing).
-     * Recommender systems (for recipe suggestions).
+* Recipe data (from online recipe collections).

-     * Image recognition (optional, for scanning items).
+AI methods:

+* A recommender system (to suggest recipes).
+* Maybe some image recognition if you wanted to take a photo of your food.

 ## Challenges

+* People might forget to enter their food into the app.
-* Not all food items are barcoded (homemade or fresh produce).
+* Not all food has a barcode, like homemade stuff or fresh fruit.
-* Some users may forget to scan items, leading to incomplete data.
-* Ethical considerations: privacy of shopping data and dietary habits.
+* Privacy could be a concern because shopping data is personal.

 ## What next?

-Future expansions could include:

-* Smart fridge integration with IoT sensors.
+In the future, this could:

+* connect to smart fridges that automatically track food
-* Collaboration with grocery stores to sync purchase data.
+* partner with grocery stores so receipts go straight into the app
-* Community recipe sharing powered by AI.
+* have a community where people share recipes and tips

 ## Acknowledgments

-* Inspired by food waste statistics from the UN.
+* Inspired by food waste articles and statistics I found online.
-* Recipe datasets like RecipeNLG (openly available).
+* Recipe datasets like RecipeNLG are open and useful.
-* Sleeping Cat on Her Back by Umberto Salvagnin / CC BY 2.0
+* Idea also came from my own experience of food spoiling at home.